 Preheat the oven to 170ºC/160ºC fan.

 Place the first gingerbread layer and cover it with the half of the plum jam.
 Place the second layer and cover it with the remaining jam.
 Place the last layer at the top.

-Wrap it with parchment paper, put something heavy on the top like a wooden cutting board and leave for 3-4 days to allow flavours to mature.
+Wrap it with parchment paper, put something heavy on the top like a wooden cutting board and leave for 3-4 days to allow flavors to mature.

 Cover the cake with icing or chocolate ganache.